Ally Invest offers low prices with a robust platform, but it falls short on mutual funds, and ETFs.

 No major brand-name firm can beat Ally Invest on prices, although OptionsHouse comes close.
 As stated in the OptionsHouse review, cheaper alternatives would be Interactive Brokers, which doesn’t charge any fees, but instead takes a $0.005 of a stock’s trading fee per share.
 The online broker Just2Trade only charges a $2.50 flat fee per trade, but requires a $2,500 deposit to start trading.
 These two companies are relatively unknown, and nothing about them stacks up to any of the big online stock brokers in the industry.

-- E*Trade: $9.99 flat free trade plan; $500 minimum deposit.
-E*Trade is largely recognized by its humorous television commercials, and while it is not the most affordable, it markets to a large audience and therefore maintains a valuable customer-oriented presence similar to Scottrade.
+- E*TRADE: $9.99 flat free trade plan; $500 minimum deposit.
+E*Trade is largely recognized by its humorous television commercials, and while it is not the most affordable, it markets to a large audience and therefore maintains a valuable customer-oriented presence.

 - Optionshouse: $4.95 flat free trade plan; $0 minimum deposit.
 OptionsHouse is extremely affordable, offering stock trades at half the price of many of its competitors.
 It often tops the list of online stock broker reviews.